Paul-J-Barrett/LoOP3R/README.md

 Note the braces {} they should be used when you are doing more than one thing/statement.

 ### while

-The while statement is almost exactly the same as do while but you run your condition test first which in my example above of reading from a database or a file might be preferrable.
+The while statement is almost exactly the same as do while but you run your condition test first which in my example above of reading from a database or a file might be preferable.
 QUESTION: WHY?

 Syntax: